Drew Pinsky: Wellbutrin

 Pinsky has received criticism from several sources for alleged conflict of interest in his promotion of the drug Wellbutrin.

 According to an October 2011 government complaint against GlaxoSmithKline, Pinsky was the recipient in 1999 of two payments totaling $275,000 from Glaxo Wellcome (a company that would later merge into GlaxoSmithKline) to promote the company's drug Wellbutrin.
 Among other events, Pinsky made a 1999 appearance on the radio program 'David Essel - Alive!', discussing the sexual side effects of common SSRI medications and mentioned Wellbutrin as an example of depression medications that lack these side effects, (along with Serzone and Remeron, two medications from different manufacturers).

-A transcript of this appearance and the invoice of the payment to Pinksy were later presented publicly as evidence during the criminal and civil actions against GlaxoSmithKline in 2012.
+A transcript of this appearance and the invoice of the payment to Pinsky were later presented publicly as evidence during the criminal and civil actions against GlaxoSmithKline in 2012.
 In response to an inquiry from the Wall Street Journal about the case and specific physicians including Pinsky, the company declined to comment on their financial relationship with specific doctors, but acknowledged that "during the period from January 1999 to December 2003, there were some occasions on which certain GSK sales representatives, speakers, and consultants promoted its antidepressant Wellbutrin to physicians for uses which were not FDA-approved in violation of federal law."
 Pinsky himself was not mentioned in the statement, and was never charged with wrongdoing by any court or medical ethics board.
 When asked about the topic, Pinsky stated:

 In the late 90s I was hired to participate in a 2-year initiative discussing intimacy and depression which was funded by an educational grant by Glaxo Wellcome…Services for the non-branded campaign included town hall meetings, writings and multimedia activities in conjunction with the patient advocacy group the National Depressive and Manic Depressive Association (NDMDA).
 My comments were consistent with my clinical experience.